 2. Milk teeth are as important as the permanent teeth

-Many have a notion that milk teeth are not very important and they are anyways going to be replaced by the permanent teeth.
+Many have a notion that milk teeth are not very important and they are anyways going to be replaced by permanent teeth.
 But again this is not true as milk teeth have a purpose.

-1. They help in chewing.
+- They help in chewing.

-3. They act as space maintainers before the eruption of the permanent teeth.
+- They act as space maintainers before the eruption of the permanent teeth.

-4. They help the child to speak properly (clarity of words).
+- They help the child to speak properly (clarity of words).

 3. Some kids are born with 2 lower milk teeth

 Some kids are born with a set of lower front teeth (natal teeth).
-Most of the times these are the milk teeth and if extracted will not be replaced until the age of 6 years by the permanent teeth.
+Most of the time these are the milk teeth and if extracted will not be replaced until the age of 6 years by the permanent teeth.
 These teeth might be loose and need extraction after birth.
-It is okay to get them extracted if they are loose or hindering in breastfeeding or the child is in trouble because of the teeth.
+It is okay to get them extracted if they are loose or hindering breastfeeding or the child is in trouble because of the teeth.

 4. It is not okay if the milk teeth have cavities

-Yes, it is not ok if the milk teeth have cavities.
-Milk teeth will be replaced by the permanent teeth but all the permanent teeth except the third molars (wisdom teeth) will erupt by the age of 12 years.
+Yes, it is not okay if the milk teeth have cavities.
+Milk teeth will be replaced by permanent teeth but all the permanent teeth except the third molars (wisdom teeth) will erupt by the age of 12 years.
 And the milk teeth need to be preserved till the age of 12 years.
 They act as space maintainers for the permanent teeth and also cavities can cause pain and discomfort to the child.

 Many times it is seen that the child is not eating well and is not gaining weight as the child is not able to chew the food properly.
-Healthy teeth helps in gaining proper nutrition.
+Healthy teeth help in gaining proper nutrition.
 If the child eats well, the child will be more active and attentive.

 Related: Why Does My Kid Have Discolored Teeth?